Instance generation mode: Immediately after deployment

 Background

 After you deploy a node, you can view its latest configuration in Operation Center.
-Every night, DataWorks generates auto triggered instances for the next day's schedule based on the configuration of each auto triggered task.
-When you deploy a new or updated node to the production environment, the selected instance generation mode determines when the changes affect auto triggered instances and their dependencies.
+Every night, DataWorks generates scheduled instances for the next day's schedule based on the configuration of each scheduled task.
+When you deploy a new or updated node to the production environment, the selected instance generation mode determines when the changes affect scheduled instances and their dependencies.

 In DataWorks, the instance generation mode provides two options that control when your changes take effect: Next Day and Immediately After Deployment.

-• Next Day: Node creation and update operations affect the auto triggered instances of the next day.
-If a task must run immediately after being deployed to the production environment, you can run a data backfill operation for the task.
+• Next Day: Node creation and update operations affect the scheduled instances of the next day.
+If a task must run immediately after being deployed to the production environment, you can run a backfill data operation for the task.

 • Immediately After Deployment: Node creation and update operations take effect immediately.
 However, a time lag exists between deployment and when runnable instances are generated.
 This lag has different effects depending on the scenario.
 For more information, see Common scenarios for immediate instance generation.